JDRIVO/rTorrent-Disk-Checker/README.md

 `screen -d -m irssi`

-#### 2. Disk Check Function Configuration: Setting SCGI Address/Port
+#### 2. Disk Check Function Configuration: Setting SCGI Address/Port - Skip if Disabled

 **2a**.
 Enter the following command in your terminal to obtain your SCGI address/port: